Resources

 Over 40% of co-parenting stress comes from holiday scheduling and communication.
 That means many of the challenges families face can be eased simply by planning ahead, BEING FLEXIBLE , and keeping the focus on the child.
 With patience and teamwork, the season can be calm, meaningful, and full of happy memories ...no matter what the family dynamic looks like.

-Set schedules, travel plans, and family events ahead when you can!
-Clear communication reduces confusion and helps your child feel secure, knowing what to expect.
+2. Plan early and communicate.β¨Set schedules, travel plans, and family events ahead when you can!
+This can reduces confusion and helps your child feel secure, knowing what to expect.

-Even if disagreements happen, TRY to keep them away from your child as much as possible.
-A calm, positive environment lets your child enjoy the season without stress or worry.
+3. Share the joy, not tension.β¨Even if disagreements happen, TRY to keep them away from your child as much as possible.

-Rituals give children stability and comfort.
+5. Keep traditions in both homes.β¨Rituals give children stability and comfort.
 Celebrating similar traditions in both homes, like making holiday treats , watching Christmas movies with the fam, helps your child feel connected everywhere.